 In addition to its outstanding DR faculty, Marquette is known for being on the cutting edge of ADR in the legal arena.
-In September, 2016, Marquette hosted the highly successful 10th Annual AALS Alternative Dispute Resolution Section's Works-in-Progress Conference, and opportunity for dispute resolution scholars to present works at any stage of development.
-In December, 2013, the Dispute Resolution Program hosted a conference focused on Expanding the Canon of Negotiation, setting the stage for The Negotiator's Desk Reference, an update of The Negotiator’s Fieldbook, the highly successful ABA Publication co-edited by Professor Andrea Schneider.
-In Fall, 2011, the Dispute Resolution Program partnered with the Association of Family and Conciliation Courts and the Resolution Systems Institute to host The Future of Court ADR: Mediation and Beyond.
+In September 2016, Marquette hosted the highly successful 10th Annual AALS Alternative Dispute Resolution Section's Works-in-Progress Conference, and opportunity for dispute resolution scholars to present works at any stage of development.
+In December 2013, the Dispute Resolution Program hosted a conference focused on Expanding the Canon of Negotiation, setting the stage for The Negotiator's Desk Reference, an update of The Negotiator’s Fieldbook, the highly successful ABA Publication co-edited by then-Director Andrea Schneider.
+In fall 2011, the Dispute Resolution Program partnered with the Association of Family and Conciliation Courts and the Resolution Systems Institute to host The Future of Court ADR: Mediation and Beyond.

 In addition, Marquette hosted the first ever Dispute Resolution Works in Progress conference in 2007, and the International Media and Conflict Resolution Conference took place at Marquette University Law School in 2009.
 The Marquette Law Review Symposium Issue from the IMC conference is available here.
 The Marquette Law Review also hosted a special symposium on the Uniform Mediation Act in 2001.
 The first symposium on the emerging interdisciplinary negotiation canon was held in fall 2003.